tonychu805/tonychu805/README.md

 ## About
 Hi, I'm Tony!
-I hold a Master of Science (M.S.) degree in Business Analytics from the University of Bath, and I am a growth marketing analytics manager with 5+ data protection and IT infrastructure industry experiences driving business growth and working on high-impact projects on revenue attribution analysis, product optimization, churn analysis, customer acquisitions, and more.
+I hold a Master of Science (M.S.) degree in Business Analytics from the University of Bath, and I am a growth marketing manager with 5+ data protection and IT infrastructure industry experiences driving business growth and working on high-impact projects on revenue attribution analysis, product optimization, churn analysis, customer acquisitions, and more.